silvagomez/papayanette/README.md

 * ft_printf
 * get_next_line

 I will continue developing papaya to be more user friendly.
-Contributions, issues, and feature requests are welcome!
-Feel free to contact.
+Contributions, issues, and feature requests are welcome, feel free to contact me!
 <br><br>
 _You can me give a ⭐️ if papaya has helped you or if you just like this project._